-- providing academic planning guides to help students participate in rigorous academic endeavors and activities;
+- providing academic planning and guidance to students to facilitate participation in rigorous academic endeavors and activities;

-- facilitating participation in undergraduate research, scholarship and creative activities, and community service initiatives across colleges and disciplines;
+- supporting participation in undergraduate research, scholarship, creative activities and community-based service initiatives across colleges and disciplines;

-- offering active student academic support for these efforts through workshops and undergraduate university seminars;
+- offering active student academic support for these efforts through workshops and undergraduate courses and seminars;

-- fostering mentoring, coaching, and other nurturing interactions among students and faculty mentors; and
+- encouraging mentoring, coaching, and other nurturing interactions among faculty mentors and students; and

-- presenting students with opportunities for regional, national, and international experiences.
+- presenting students with opportunities for disciplanry or cross-disciplanary regional, national, and international conferences and proceedings.